zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 Quantization Aware Training is somewhat slower than normal training.
 QAT introduces quantization during both the forward and backward passes.
 The quantization process is inefficient on GPUs as its computational intensity is low with respect to data transfer time.
 {% endhint %}

-### Pruning using torch
+### Pruning using Torch

 Considering that FHE only works with limited integer precision, there is a risk of overflowing in the accumulator, which will make Concrete ML raise an error.

 To understand how to overcome this limitation, consider a scenario where 2 bits are used for weights and layer inputs/outputs.
 The `Linear` layer computes a dot product between weights and inputs $$y = \sum_i w_i x_i$$.
-With 2 bits, no overflow can occur during the computation of the `Linear` layer as long the number of neurons does not exceed 14, i.e. the sum of 14 products of 2-bit numbers does not exceed 7 bits.
+With 2 bits, no overflow can occur during the computation of the `Linear` layer as long the number of neurons does not exceed 14, as in the sum of 14 products of 2-bits numbers does not exceed 7 bits.

 By default, Concrete ML uses symmetric quantization for model weights, with values in the interval $$\left[-2^{n_{bits}-1}, 2^{n_{bits}-1}-1\right]$$.
-For example, for $$n_{bits}=2$$ the possible values are $$[-2, -1, 0, 1]$$, for $$n_{bits}=3$$ the values can be $$[-4,-3,-2,-1,0,1,2,3]$$.
+For example, for $$n_{bits}=2$$ the possible values are $$[-2, -1, 0, 1]$$; for $$n_{bits}=3$$, the values can be $$[-4,-3,-2,-1,0,1,2,3]$$.

-However, in a typical setting, the weights will not all have the maximum or minimum values (e.g. $$-2^{n_{bits}-1}$$).
-Instead, weights typically have a normal distribution around 0, which is one of the motivating factors for their symmetric quantization.
+In a typical setting, the weights will not all have the maximum or minimum values (e.g., $$-2^{n_{bits}-1}$$).
+Weights typically have a normal distribution around 0, which is one of the motivating factors for their symmetric quantization.
 A symmetric distribution and many zero-valued weights are desirable because opposite sign weights can cancel each other out and zero weights do not increase the accumulator size.

-This fact can be leveraged to train a network with more neurons, while not overflowing the accumulator, using a technique called [pruning](../advanced-topics/pruning.md), where the developer can impose a number of zero-valued weights.
+This fact can be leveraged to train a network with more neurons, while not overflowing the accumulator, using a technique called [pruning](../advanced-topics/pruning.md) where the developer can impose a number of zero-valued weights.
 Torch [provides support for pruning](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) out of the box.

 The following code shows how to use pruning in the previous example: